-Despite being a feature-rich (and fairly stable) professional accounting software, QuickBooks faces errors which are reported and discussed on user forums.
-QuickBooks error 3371 is one such error.
+Despite being a feature-rich (and fairly stable) professional accounting software, QuickBooks faces errors reported and discussed on user forums.
+QuickBooks® error 3371 is one such error.

-- When you’re attempting to load QuickBooks Desktop Enterprise software
+- When you’re attempting to activate or open QuickBooks® Desktop Enterprise software

 - While reconfiguring your desktop

-The error usually occurs in case of damaged or missing QuickBooks file.
-You may receive QuickBooks Error 3371 with any of the following status codes:
+The error usually occurs in case of a damaged or missing QuickBooks® file.
+You may receive 3371 QuickBooks® error with any of the following status codes:

 - QuickBooks Error 3371 with Status Code – 11103